Convolution Bounds on Quantile Aggregation: Introduction

-The convolution bounds in Theorems \ref{th:qa-4} and \ref{th:qa-2} provide by far the most convenient theoretical results on quantile aggregation, and they can be applied to any marginal distributions, discrete, continuous, or mixed.
+As our main contributions, convolution bounds can provide by far the most convenient and sharpest theoretical results on quantile aggregation in a wide range of practical settings, and they can be applied to any marginal distributions, discrete, continuous, or mixed.
+As such, convolution bounds enjoy multifaceted advantages.
+They can be applied to both the quantile and RVaR aggregations (Theorems \ref{th:qa-4prime} and \ref{th:qa-4primeprime}); they combine different existing sharpness results of quantile aggregation and some new cases into a unified form (Theorems \ref{th:qa-4} and \ref{th:qa-2}); they lead to tractable extremal dependence structures for interpretation or approximation (Theorem \ref{th:qa-5}), and they are computationally convenient and efficient.
 To the best of our knowledge, there is no other theoretical result on quantile aggregation which cannot be covered by our convolution bounds.
-Although sharpness of these bounds requires some conditions, the numerical performance suggests that they are generally very accurate even in cases where sharpness cannot be theoretically proved.
-As we mentioned above, our results on quantile aggregation can be directly applied to compute bounds on the distribution of the sum of random variables with arbitrary dependence.
+Moreover, our results provide novel bounds on RVaR aggregation and establish sharpness for the dual bound (Theorem 4.17 of \cite{R13}).
+Although the sharpness of convolution bounds requires some conditions, their numerical performance suggests that they are generally very accurate even in cases where sharpness cannot be theoretically proved.
+As we mentioned above, our results on quantile aggregation can be directly applied to compute bounds on the distribution of the sum of random variables with arbitrary dependence. {Our technical development builds on some results on risk sharing in \cite{ELW18}.
+Our target problem and theoretical contributions are very different from those on risk sharing, which aim to optimally allocate a fixed total risk (random variable $X$) to different agents (several random variables that sum to $X$).
+Our objective, on the contrary, aims to solve the max/min values of the quantile of the sum random variable given known marginals (the total risk is not fixed).
+This problem is called the problem of robust risk aggregation in the literature; see Section \ref{sec:qrm}.}